davidtrushkov/marketplace/readme.md

 + ``` localhost:8080/account/connect/complete ```
 + ``` marketplace.dev/account/connect/complete ```

 If you want to test how the connect works, you will have to make a second account on Stripe, then once you make a new user, Connect that account with the second Stripe account you made.
+Additionally, you can upload a logo on Stripe for when users connect to this website under the Branding section.

 To control how much you take as the site owner, go to ``` config/marketplace.php ``` then you can edit what commission you get.
 Default set to 20 (%20)

 ## Security Vulnerabilities and Other Problems

 If you discover a security vulnerability or any other bugs within this app, please make a Issue on here.
+This website is not meant to be in production.

 ## License